To go directly to my projects, click here. Refer to the navigation bar on the left to see any of my portolfio pages!

 As a dedicated and detail-oriented engineer, I'm committed to delivering high-quality solutions to complex problems.
 I'm passionate about using my skills to advance the field of machine learning and contribute to the development of new and innovative technologies.

-In my free time, I enjoy keeping up with the latest developments in machine learning and attending industry events and conferences.
+In my free time, I enjoy keeping up with the latest developments in data infrastructure and machine learning.
 I'm also somewhat of a basketball fanatic and find it to be a fascinating space for the application of ML.
-I'm excited about the opportunities that lie ahead and look forward to making a meaningful impact as a machine learning practitioner.
+I'm excited about the opportunities that lie ahead and look forward to making a meaningful impact as a machine learning and data practitioner.

 Undergraduate Studies